Taking probiotics daily may be one of the best things you can do for your body.

 While this isn’t something that men tend to struggle with, this is a symptom that MANY women have issues with.

-Certain bacterial species in your gut may secrete chemicals that enter into your blood stream and interact with your brain.
+Certain bacterial species in your gut may secrete chemicals that enter your bloodstream and interact with your brain (14).

 These chemicals then send signals to eat the types of food that sustain unhealthy levels of bacteria in your gut.